Correlation between the first-reaction time and the acquired boundary local time: Numerical results

 \section{Numerical results}

+In the previous section, we have shown that the probability density $U(\ell,t|\x_0)$ of the first-crossing time $\T_\ell$ determines the joint probability density $\mathcal{P}(\ell,t|\x_0)$ and controls correlations between the first-reaction time $\tau$ and the acquired boundary local time $\ell_\tau$.
+In particular, the theoretical framework based on the generalized Steklov problem gives access to the moment-generating function $\tilde{U}(\ell,p|\x_0)$ of $\T_\ell$ via its spectral expansion.
+We illustrated its efficient application for rotation-invariant domains.
+In general, however, the Steklov eigenfunctions are not known explicitly, and one has to resort to numerical techniques such as a finite-element method \cite{Chaigneau24,Grebenkov25a} or a boundary-integral method \cite{Nigam25}.
+In the particular case when the reactive region $\Gamma$ is small, one can employ matched asymptotic techniques to get explicit but approximate results \cite{Bressloff22,Grebenkov22,Grebenkov25b,Grebenkov26}.

-In this section, we employ Monte Carlo simulations to provide complementary insights into correlations between the FRT and the BLT.
+In this section, we choose a different strategy and employ Monte Carlo simulations to provide complementary insights into correlations between the FRT and the BLT.
 Sections \ref{sec:MC} and \ref{sec:valid} present the simulation algorithm and its validation, whereas Sections \ref{sec:2dregular}, \ref{sec:2drandom}, \ref{sec:3dregular} summarize our main numerical results for restricted diffusion in disordered media.

 To investigate the role of geometric disorder, we consider domains containing interior inert obstacles (Fig. \ref{fig:domain_all}).
-We study three packing configurations: (a) a regular arrangement of identical disks of radius $R$ inside the unit disk, with the central disk being reactive and all the others being reflecting; (b) a random packing of identical non-overlapping disks of radius $R$ inside the unit disk; (c) a regular arrangement of identical balls of radius $R$ inside the unit ball, with the central ball being reactive.
+We study three packing configurations: (a) a regular arrangement of identical disks of radius $R$ inside the unit disk; (b) a random packing of identical non-overlapping disks of radius $R$ inside the unit disk; (c) a regular arrangement of identical balls of radius $R$ inside the unit ball, with the central ball being reactive.
+In all three cases, the central disk (ball) is partially reactive, whereas all the others are reflecting (inert obstacles).